 The cake is readily available in Chinese markets around this time of year, but you can also easily make it at home.
 After the cake is finished steaming, it’s soft and chewy.
 Once it cools and is stored, it will become hard and dense.
 As a result, it is usually sliced and served either pan fried or dipped in egg batter and deep fried.
 Both methods heat the cake and restore it to its originally sticky and chewy form.

 There’s many variations and flavors, but the most basic one which I grew up with is only three ingredients: glutinous rice flour, water, and brown sugar.
 You can make these ahead of time, store them in the fridge, gift them to friends.

 - 300 g dark brown sugar

-Bring water to a boil and stir in sugar until it is completely dissolved.
-Add in rice flour and stir until smooth.
+- Bring water to a boil and stir in sugar until it is completely dissolved.
+Remove from stove and let syrup cool completely.
+Then, slowly add in rice flour, whisking it into the syrup.
+Whisk until batter is smooth and no lumps remain.
 Grease an 8 inch round cake pan.
-Fill with batter.
+Pour in batter.

-Steam about 1 hour or until sides begin to pull away from cake and cake becomes solid and set.
-You can eat as is.
-To store, place in airtight container in fridge.
-To reheat, slice into squares and pan fry with some oil or dip in egg and flour and deep fry.
+- Steam about 1 hour or until sides begin to pull away from cake and cake is solid and no longer a liquid batter.
+The cake will still be very soft.
+This is normal.
+You can eat as is, though it is more difficult to cut.
+To make it hard like the kind sold at the store, wrap cake with plastic wrap and place in fridge overnight.
+To reheat, slice into 1/2 inch thick squares and pan fry with some oil until the cake is soft and chewy again and no longer hard.
+Another popular way to reheat is to coat the squares in egg and flour and deep fry.